 “The monoprints, as do your other prints and installations, are beautiful but static objects, or collections of objects, placed to absorb our gaze.
 They have symmetry and order and quiet.”
 Art-Vetting Website

 "Most-interestingly, Baker’s work alludes to our collective concept of natural material and our individual memories of these found objects..."
 AS: Artists Studios

 "...the leaves are like a one-of-a-kind piece of paper containing a variety of Baker’s detailed, circular prints.
 In others, the leaves are unadorned by ink etchings but arranged in a pattern that highlights repetition as well as the leaf’s singular beauty."
 Brooklyn Daily Eagle

 "We're enthralled with the arrangement and beauty of the work and her preservation of what is normally so fleeting."
 Apartment Therapy

-My artwork is thematic and series based and often incorporates the use of collected man-made objects and materials from nature to create prints on paper, mixed media two and three-dimensional artwork and site-specific installations.
+My artwork is thematic and series based and incorporates the use of collected manmade objects and materials from nature to create individual artworks and site-specific installations.
 Removing the materials from their usual context and using them to make art transforms, celebrates and inspires wonder at the ordinary.